roosta/yank/README.md

 <https://github.com/binaryage/chromex-sample>

 Borrowed a fair bit from this project's tooling.
-Never coded a web-extension plugin before and this repo really helped me out
+Never coded a web-extension plugin before and this repo really helped me out.

 ### chrome-shortkeys